ferrocene/ferrocene/ferrocene/doc/user-manual/src/self-test/error-codes.rst

 FST_006: Version parse failed
 -----------------------------

-This error occurs when the version of rustc cannot be parsed.
+This error occurs when the version of a Ferrocene tool cannot be parsed.

 **Suggested fixes**